Albury and the Uiver

 Artists impression of the KLM DC-2 Uiver lost in the thunderstorm near Albury, 23 October 1934.

 Captain Parmentier turned east for the coast hoping to cross the Great Dividing Range, but with ice forming on the wings and propellors, was forced to turn back.
-He turned south again and was heard going over Goulburn, Wagga Wagga and Albury.
-Race headquarters managed some contact with the Uiver and told them to fly to Cootamundra.
+He turned south again and was heard going over Goulburn, Wagga Wagga, Henty, and Albury.
+Race headquarters managed some brief contact with the Uiver and told them to fly to Cootamundra where an emergency landing field was being set up.
+The interference caused by lightning made it impossible for the Uiver’s radio signal to be heard in Melbourne.

 Late in the night residents of farms at Tawonga heard the plane flying south towards Mount Bogong and contacted local ABC radio station 2CO, who contacted race headquarters in Melbourne.
-Fortunately the Uiver changed course to the north-east and over Tallangatta the Uiver turned towards Albury.
+Fortunately the Uiver changed course in a wide arc to the north-east before turning back towards Albury.

-The Uiver had successfully landed, but ended up stuck deep in mud.
+The Uiver had successfully landed, but ended up bogged in the saturated ground.

 Uiver DC-2 bogged on Albury Racecourse

-Uiver bogged at Albury Racecourse, AlburyCity Collection (ARM 10.387)
+Uiver at Albury Racecourse, AlburyCity Collection (ARM 10.387)

 Pulling bogged Uiver DC-2 at Albury Racecourse

-Pulling the bogged Uiver at the Albury Racecourse, AlburyCity Collection (ARM 11.182)
+Pulling the at the Albury Racecourse, AlburyCity Collection (ARM 11.182)

 The stalwart crew were determined to finish the race, for the good name of KLM and the Netherlands, so about 300 Albury residents gathered from daybreak to help pull the aircraft out of the mud and send them on their way.